lightstep/opentelemetry-prometheus-sidecar/README.md

 #### Log levels

-The Prometheus sidecar provides options for logging in the case of diagnoising an issue.
+The Prometheus sidecar provides options for logging in the case of diagnosing an issue.
 * We recommend starting with setting the `--log.level` to be `debug`, `info`, `warn`, `error`.
 * Additional options are available to set the output format of the logs (`--log.format` to be `logfmt` or `json`), and the number of logs to recorded (`--log.verbose` to be `0` for off, `1` for some, `2` for more)